lcaxgg/UdemyCourse/README.md

 > <sup>• Swift</sup>

 > [!NOTE]
-> <sup>This project is finished and is part of my learning journey, inspired by a #UdemyCourse, beautifully demonstrates SwiftUI animations and haptics.
+> <sup>This project is a step in my learning journey, inspired by a #UdemyCourse, beautifully showcases SwiftUI animations and haptics.
 <br>Your valuable comments and suggestions are highly encouraged—please feel free to reach out to me.
 <br>Let's collaborate and create something truly remarkable together! 🙇🏻</sup><br>
 ---